West Virginia Royalty Owners Association

 The Bill is Sponsored By:

-6. This Bill will allow the deep well commission to oversee all shallow and deep horizontal wells except coal bed methane wells.
+1. 22C-9-2 (1) “Commission” This Bill will allow the deep well commission to oversee all shallow and deep horizontal wells except coal bed methane wells.
 This commission is made up of five members Director of the Department of environmental protection, Chief of the Office of Oil and Gas of the DEP, A Governor appointed independent producer, A Governor appointed public member not employed by the public service committee, and a Governor appointed professional engineer with a degree in engineering or geology and experience in oil and gas.
-This commission is dominated by industry people with no mineral (royalty) or surface owner representation.
+This commission is dominated by industry people with no mineral (royalty) owner representation.
+Bill draft page 3 line 16; Website draft page 3

 Leasing Clauses to Look for